 Agile Manifesto suggests that the focus should be shifted to continuous development.
 In order to make sure the product continues to meet the needs of the customer.
 In a high velocity modern marketplace, product needs are changing fast, and so there needs to be a feedback loop with the customer to sustain a continuous development process.

-Agile approaches respond to change
+Agile values responding to change

 The last value put forward in Agile Manifesto is that the software team should have a high degree of flexibility and control.
 This is so that they can change or pivot from one direction to another as and if required.
 As a result, they need to have a flexible roadmap that reflects this ability to pivot whenever they have to.